jordanott/jordanott.github.io/_posts/2017-04-25-matrix-operations-language.markdown

 ---
 [Abby Atchison](http://www1.chapman.edu/~atchi102/), [Austin Ayers](), and [Josh Graves](http://www1.chapman.edu/~grave121/) are contributors on this project.

-Defining a matrix in most programming languages is often ugly and counter intuative.
+Defining a matrix in most programming languages is often ugly and counterintuitive.
 Few languages offer built in support for matrix operations.
 Thus we propose a langauge spcefically for matrices.

 {% highlight java %}
 {% raw %}